Sunda Arc: Central Java

-Mount Merapi is the most active volcano in Indonesia which erupt periodically every 2–6 years and has shown perennial volcanic activities dated back roughly 2000 years ago based on carbon isotropic signatures.
+Mount Merapi is the most active volcano in Indonesia which erupts periodically every 2–6 years and has shown perennial volcanic activities dating back roughly 2000 years ago based on carbon isotopic signatures.
 The earliest eruption has been approximated to be roughly 40,000 years ago.
 The most recent significant eruptions occurred in 1994, 2006, and 2010.
-Mount Merapi is a steep stratovocano situated on Central Java Island with its seismic and volcanic activities that could pose major threats to countless lives and infrastructures in its vicinity.
-Most recent volcanic activities are induced by the collapse of lava dome, contributing to highly explosive eruption of andesitic materials.
+Mount Merapi is a steep stratovolcano situated on Central Java Island with seismic and volcanic activities that could pose major threats to countless lives and infrastructures in its vicinity.
+Most recent volcanic activities are induced by the collapse of the lava dome, contributing to the highly explosive eruption of andesitic materials.

 West Java

-The volcanic activities in this region have begun roughly since Pliocene or Pleistocene epoch.
+The volcanic activities in this region have begun roughly since the Late Cretaceous or Pleistocene epoch.
 There are two major volcanic zones called the volcanic front (VF) and the rear arc (RA) with different chemical imprints.
+The volcanic development of the northern area of West Java started earlier during the Late Cretaceous period, while the southern area's volcanic development developed later during the Miocene.
 The geochemical study of major and trace elements and isotopic signatures of lava have confirmed the steady-state subduction and ongoing replenishment of magma for about 10 Ma.
-The volcanic rocks founded on West Java are dated back to the Eocene.
-The basement of West Java is continental lithosphere which can be inferred from crustal assimilation and contamination in volcanic rocks.
+The volcanic rocks found on West Java are dated back to the Eocene.
+The basement of West Java is a continental lithosphere which can be inferred from crustal assimilation and contamination in volcanic rocks.
+The latest large eruption recorded in the province was the 1982 eruption of Mount Galunggung, with a recorded VEI of 4.

 Krakatoa

 The island of Anak Krakatau has grown at an average rate of five inches (13 cm) per week since the 1950s.
 Quiet periods of a few days have alternated with almost continuous Strombolian eruptions since 1994.
-In 1883 CE, tsunami were triggered by the eruption of Krakatoa with the run-up of 41 meters.
+In 1883 CE, tsunamis were triggered by the eruption of Krakatoa with a run-up of 41 meters.
 The magnitude of damage reached Panama, which was located almost 19,300 km away from the focus.

 Sumatra

-Sumatra island is located on the southwest side of Sunda Arc.
+Sumatra Island is located on the southwest side of the Sunda Arc.
 The main seismic zone of Sumatra is the Sumatra Fault System (SFS), which trends NW-SE.
-The subducting oceanic crust are dated to be approximately 50 to 90 Ma.
-A K/Ar study reveals that subducted-related magmatism in Sumatra started roughly in early Mesozoic according to the evidences derived from the plutonic body on Barisan Mountain.
-The key mineralization found on Sumatra are epithermal veins of Au, Ag, Zn, Pb, and other metals in which these ore bodies are correlated to arc volcanism and subvolcanism intrusive bodies.
+The subducting oceanic crust is dated to be approximately 50 to 90 Ma.
+A K/Ar study reveals that subducted-related magmatism in Sumatra started roughly in the early Mesozoic according to the evidence derived from the plutonic body on Barisan Mountain.
+The key mineralization found in Sumatra is epithermal veins of Au, Ag, Zn, Pb, and other metals in which these ore bodies are correlated to arc volcanism and subvolcanism intrusive bodies.

 Mount Sinabung is a stratovolcano of andesite and dacite in the Karo plateau of North Sumatra, 40 kilometres (25 mi) from the Lake Toba supervolcano.
 It has been continuously active since 2013.